Juggling robot: Bounce juggling

 A toss juggling robot that can do more than a two ball column has only recently been built.
 However, Claude Shannon built the first juggling robot, a 3-ball bounce juggler, from an Erector Set, in the 1970s.
 "Bounce juggling is easier to accomplish than is toss juggling because the balls are grabbed at the top of their trajectories, when they are moving the slowest," and Shannon's machine tendency to correct throwing errors was through tracks on its hands.
 By 1992, Christopher G. Atkeson and Stefan K. Schaal of the Georgia Institute of Technology built a similar 5-ball bounce juggling robot.
 Decorated as and named W. C. Fields, Shannon's machine used grooved cups/tracks instead of sensors or feedback.
 Shannon also devised a juggling theorem.

-In 1989 Martin Bühler and Daniel E. Koditschek produced a juggler with one rotating bar, moving one way then the other, that bounces two-props in a fountain of indefinite length.
+In 1989 Martin Bühler, P.J.
+Kindlemann, and Daniel E. Koditschek produced a juggler with one rotating bar, moving one way then the other, that bounces two props in a fountain of indefinite length.

+Building on Bühler's work in Koditschek's lab, Alfred A. Rizzi and colleagues developed The Buehgler.
+This three-dimensional juggling robot was capable of bouncing two ping pong balls in space using a single paddle.
+It demonstrated extended autonomous performance, with the longest continuous juggling run reportedly exceeding four and a half hours.
+A demonstration video is available on YouTube.